1. Emergency use of the repeater has precedence over all other uses at all times.

 4. Please monitor the repeater for a short time before transmitting.
 If you want to make casual contact with other stations just give your call sign and status by saying "listening", "monitoring" or "mobile". e.g. "W6HBR mobile".
 If you want to contact a particular station, give their full call sign once or twice followed by your call sign.
 You may repeat if no answer.
 If the contact does not respond, end your transmission by giving your call sign and status by saying "clear" (or "listening", "monitoring" or "mobile").

 5. If there is a conversation already in progress and you would like to join in just give your call sign between transmissions followed by "comment" to make a related comment.
 It is preferred not to use the word break to join a conversation.
-The word break should be used for routine urgency, nor true emergencies.
+The word break should only be used for routine urgency, not true emergencies.
 In true emergencies "Emergency, Emergency" should be used.

 6. You must identify your station with your call sign every ten minutes and at the end of a conversation.
 Repeating the other's call sign and your call sign following every transmission is not necessary.
 Even when testing you must identify.
 "Kerchunking" (unidentified transmission to bring up the repeater to see if its working) is illegal and considered poor amateur practice.